Mark Esper: COVID-19 pandemic

-In May 2020, at an event marking the 75th anniversary of the Allied victory in Europe, Esper was criticized for interacting with seven World War II veterans who were between the ages of 96 and 100 without wearing a facemask.
-In response to critics, the administration said that Esper and the veterans were tested before the event.
+In May 2020, at an event marking the 75th anniversary of the Allied victory in Europe, Esper briefly interacted with seven WWII veterans who had requested a photo opportunity with him.
+The veterans, all between the ages of 96 and 100, were not wearing facemasks, nor was Esper.
+In response to critics, the administration said that Esper and the veterans were tested before the event and had generally followed social distancing guidelines.
+The organization sponsoring the veterans stated that the men all wanted to hold the ceremony despite COVID, and none reported getting ill following it.